-Green building design has become a major influence these days.
-But that's nothing new at Viracon-it's been our focus for over 45 years.
-Today you can select from over a hundred sustainable architectural glass alternatives, as well as tap into design help and technical expertise, to meet strict LEED® credit requirements.
+Green building design is a major influence.
+That's nothing new at Viracon-it's been our focus for over 45 years.
+Today, you can select from hundreds of sustainable architectural glass alternatives, as well as tap into design help and technical expertise, to meet LEED® credit requirements.
 All without compromising aesthetics or energy efficiencies.
 How cool is that?

 Designing to meet the needs of the present without compromising the ability of future generations to meet their needs.

 USGBC is a global movement of professionals, businesses, innovators and community leaders working to accomplish a single bold vision: healthy, efficient and equitable buildings and communities for all.

 LEED® is a rating system for high performance sustainable buildings.
 It was created to define green building and raise consumer awareness of green building benefits.
 LEED v.4 has four levels of certification: Certified: 40-49 points, Silver: 50-59 points, Gold: 60-79 points and Platinum: 80 points and above.
 Before being able to receive any credits, one must first complete one of the prerequisites offered for each category.
 Once a prerequisite has been obtained, the project can begin earning points.
 A certain amount of points can be added to become a credit, which allows for a project to be labeled as LEED certified.